-- "Safety-sensitive position" means, with respect to a public employer, a position in which a drug impairment constitutes an immediate and direct threat to public health or safety, such as a position that - requires the employee to carry a firearm, perform life-threatening procedures, - work with confidential information or documents pertaining to criminal investigations, or - >work with controlled substances; - right a position subject to s.
-110.1127; or - ➤a position in which a momentary lapse in attention could result in injury or death to another person.
+- "Safety-sensitive position" means, with respect to a public employer, a position in which a drug impairment constitutes an immediate and direct threat to public health or safety, such as a position that - requires the employee to carry a firearm, perform life- threatening procedures, work with heavy or dangerous machinery - work with confidential information or documents pertaining to criminal investigations, or - ➢ work with controlled substances; - \succ a position subject to s.
+110.1127; or - a position in which a momentary lapse in attention could result in injury or death to another person.
 (440.102(o) F.S.)